norlab/LIS-546-SPR2021/content/tables-trees-triples.md

 <h2><a id="Exercise">Exercise</a></h2>
 In preparation for our class on `Tidy Data` next week we will attempt to add some structure to a rather innocuous piece of information that is published to the web and that maybe you've encountered even more frequently during COVID-19 quarantine: Chocolate Chip Cookie Recipes.

-This [infographic](https://d3vjjov8ymzzxi.cloudfront.net/chefsteps-com-files/chefsteps-cookie-table.pdf) from ChefSteps provides a "parametric" explanation of different approaches to making a chocolate chip cookie (Credit to [Jenny Bryan](https://jennybryan.org/about/), who pointed out this example and provided the data we will use next week in our `Tidy Data` exercise.)

-Your exercise for this week is to look at the infographic, choose one cookie, and create a table for that cookie's recipe.
+Your exercise for this week is to look at this [chocolate chip cookie recipe](https://www.pccmarkets.com/recipe/thick-chewy-chocolate-chip-cookies/) (PDF version) and choose to represent it as a table, tree, or triple.
+Use what you've learned in this module and this [blog post](https://katiekodes.com/intro-xml-json-2/) as a guide.

 Some things to keep in mind:

-- Decide how you would structure the information in this graphic so that it could be interpretable in a table form.
-(Rows, Columns, and Values)
-- Each cookie has a set of attributes and values that could follow a schema.
-You don't have to create the schema this week, just focus on structuring a recipe for a single cookie.
-- There is already a good deal of structure to this data, but there are some very strange and confusing choices in the values that will complicate this activity.
-Take note of those.
+- You can make-up the schema (i.e. the column names or tags used to indicate the variable)
+- There isn't a "right" answer to which representation you choose
-- On the [canvas forum](https://canvas.uw.edu/courses/1465297/discussion_topics/6164920), share your table with the class, and explain what was easy or hard about creating the table.
-You can share the table in whatever form you like (create one directly in Canvas, link to a Google Doc, Upload an Excel file, post a .jpg of your hand-drawn table, etc.)
+- On the [canvas forum](https://canvas.uw.edu/courses/1465297/discussion_topics/6164920), share your representation with the class, and explain why you made the choices you did.
+You can share this in whatever form you like (create one directly in Canvas, link to a Google Doc, Upload an Excel file, post a .jpg of your hand-drawn representation, etc.)